 The lyrics might tell the tale of a woman's passion for butterflies and nature around her, but we can guarantee, play this to any prospective valentine and you'll be on to a winner.
 Form it's winsomely pastoral beginning to the uplifting climax, this track from 2013's English Electric Part Two oozes class.

 SUPERTRAMP - EVEN IN THE QUIETEST MOMENTS

-Arranged by Supertramp's main songwriters Roger Hodgson and Rick Davies during a soundcheck a prior to a show in Denmark, the title track of the band's 1977 album, the song starts as an acoustic ballad before the rest fo the band slowly join in.
-One of the band's finest love songs and a fine reflection of, when they did collaborate, how great the pair could be.
+Arranged by Supertramp's main songwriters Roger Hodgson and Rick Davies during a soundcheck a prior to a show in Denmark, the title track of the band's 1977 album, the song starts as an acoustic ballad before the rest of the band slowly join in.
+One of the band's finest love songs and a fine reflection that, when they did collaborate, how great the pair could be.